WillNilges/inkpath/HACKING/README.md

 _That will build a Debian container.
 You can also build an Arch Linux container.
 Check `arch-test/README.md` for more info_

+- Next, launch it.

 ### If you are using Xorg

-- Next, launch it.
 This container will do Xforwarding for you so that you can run Xournalpp on your desktop and do development.
 All subsequent build stuff should happen in here.
 ```
 ./HACKING/launch-environment.sh
 ```

+### If you are using Wayland

+Run the `launch-environment-wayland.sh` script.
+This will expose wayland's display socket in the container for you to use.

 - If you did it right, you should have an `xopp-dev` directory in your container.
 ```
 cd /xopp-dev/inkpath/
 make dev-install
 ```

-### If you are using Wayland

-If you're using Wayland, simply run the `launch-environment-wayland.sh` script after building the container.

 ## Using Arch
 There's also an arch-based container, if you're into that sort of thing.